LukePappa/Ourism/text.md

-Existence comprises spatiotemporally located particles who each subjectively perceive the world-branch in which they reach the highest state of being: everlasting and perfect fulfillment in the act of existing itself, or Ennea.
+Every particle of the cosmos subjectively perceives the world-branch in which it reaches the highest state of being: everlasting and perfect fulfillment in the act of existing itself, or Ennea.
 To cultivate Ennea, simply be.